- Frequently Asked Questions

 What should international customers know about shipping?

 We are always striving to reduce the costs of international shipping.
-In 2017 we began offering shipping quotes for USPS, UPS, FedEx, and DHL, so you can choose your preferred shipping method.
+We offer realtime shipping quotes for USPS, UPS, FedEx, and DHL, so you can choose your preferred shipping method.

-Please note that some shipping methods may require extra delivery fees that are not part of the shipping quote; imports may also be subject to government fees and taxes.
-Unfortunately Legacy Icons has no control over these matters.
+Please note that some shipping methods may incur extra fees, taxes, or duties that are not part of the shipping that you pay on our website.
+Unfortunately Legacy Icons has no control over these matters, and we cannot estimate what they will be.
 We regret any unexpected costs and we are continuing to look for ways to improve the experience of our valued international customers.
+Please contact your chosen shipping carrier with questions.

 What is the difference between Classic and Masterpiece styles, protective wax, etc.?